 Front door leads into Kitchen– 5 metres long, 2.7 metres wide (washing machine and fridge may be included in the sale price).
 Currently I also use this room as my home office.
 Several built-in cupboards.
 Views to the mountains, nearby villages and the sea.
 Large window and wooden front stable-door.
 High beamed sloping ceiling.

 Kitchen leads into Lounge – 5 metres long, 2.5 metres wide (could be used as a dining room/lounge/flexible).
-With a cast iron wood burning stove (may be included in the sale price), that is used for approximately 2/3 months a year.
+With a cast iron wood burning stove (may be included in the sale price), that is used for approximately 2/3 months a year – we buy wood from our neighbour.
 High beamed ceiling.

 Steps up from Lounge into large Bathroom – 3 metres long, 2.7 metres wide, with ceramic bath and large tiled shower enclosure.
 Toilet, sink, large storage cupboard, electric water heater.
 High beamed ceiling with a window set high for light/air.

 Small flight of steps up from Lounge leading to:

 Bedroom – 5.3 metres long by 2.6 metres wide.
 A large room with 2 built-in wardrobe spaces, a large storage alcove, 2 small windows (mountain views).
 Wooden beams and traditional bamboo ceiling.
 The log-burning stove pipe runs through the bedroom, so providing gentle heat when it’s in use.